david-guenault/docker-lab/docker-pki/README.md

 make bundle HOST=[your server hostname]
 ```

-- copy your certificates to (ca and cert only.
-NOT the key) ~/.docker/
+- copy your certificates to ~/.docker/ .
+ONLY CERT AND CA CERTIFICATES NOT THE KEY

 - Add the following to your ~/.bashrc file